Railway line upgrade and electrification

 Midland Main Line (MML) runs between London St Pancras and Sheffield, bypassing Luton, Bedford, Corby, Leicester, East Midlands Parkway, Derby, Nottingham and Chesterfield in the UK.

-As part of the MML improvement programme, a section the line between north of Bedford to Kettering and Corby is currently being electrified, which is expected to be completed by 2019.
+As part of the £1.5bn ($2bn) MML improvement programme, a section the line between north of Bedford to Kettering and Corby was electrified in November 2019.
 The electrification of another section of the MML located north of Kettering to Leicester, Derby/Nottingham and Sheffield is scheduled to be completed by 2023.

-The project will include electrification of 639km single track, erection of 12,500 overhead line equipment (OLE), establishing four national grid supply points, and 24 substations or distribution points along the line.
-The project will include modernisation of track and signalling systems, expansion of station platforms and introduction of new trains with more carriages.
+The project includes electrification of 639km single track, erection of 12,500 overhead line equipment (OLE), establishing four national grid supply points, and 24 substations or distribution points along the line.
+The project also includes modernisation of track and signalling systems, expansion of station platforms and introduction of new trains with more carriages.

 The line will be electrified using a 25kV OLE design, including wires and supporting posts that will distribute electricity at 25,000V to power trains.